52 Types of Beetles in Washington State

 Additionally, females lay clusters of eggs, which hatch into larvae (little worms).
 These larvae develop inside grain products like cereal or bread before emerging as an adult beetle after several weeks.

-Drugstore beetles like to feed on dry pet food because it’s often kept in cardboard boxes.— This makes these bugs a more common problem with dogs than cats.
+Drugstore beetles feed on dry pet food because it’s often kept in cardboard boxes.— This makes these bugs a more common problem with dogs than cats.

 21. Dung Beetle

-The dung beetle is a type of scarab beetle that’s best known for its amazing ability to roll and bury manure.
-The dung beetle comes in two main varieties: There are cave-dwelling beetles, who live underground and feed off manure.
+The dung beetle is a scarab beetle best known for its amazing ability to roll and bury manure.
+The dung beetle comes in two main varieties: Cave-dwelling beetles live underground and feed off manure.

 And then there are tunnelers, who stay close to home but don’t eat human waste.
 Both types dig long underground tunnels where they store their cargo; they then return later to feed on it.

-Dung beetles are types of beetles in Washington that are also popular pets for children due to their easy care requirements.
+Dung beetles are a type of beetle in Washington that are also popular pets for children due to their easy care requirements.

 22. False Bombardier Beetle

-Checking through the list of different types of beetles in Washington state, this is one beautiful beetle!
+Checking through the list of different types of beetles in Washington state, I found this to be one beautiful beetle!
 It’s about an inch long and shiny metallic red, except for an orange-red section on its underside.

 Interestingly, its unique name comes from its defense mechanism: If a potential predator grabs it, it doesn’t run away as most insects do.
 Instead, it shoots a hot chemical spray that would make your eyes water.

-If you’re looking to take a look at these guys, you’ll have to travel south during their migration or summer mating season.
+If you want to look at these guys, you must travel south during their migration or summer mating season.

 Only two varieties can be found in Northern California—the rest are restricted to southern states like Texas and New Mexico.